 Let me be clear on what this post is not about: this is not an advertisement for my courses.
 I don’t charge any of the reporters who write to me asking for a referral.
 I don’t make any money off of court reporters in any way.
 In fact, I actually spend a lot of time disqualifying the people who are interested in my courses but are not a good fit.
 I don’t stand to gain anything by crusading to get as many enrollments as possible from whomever possible.
 What good is my course with a bunch of unqualified students?
-While our Beginner Basecamp package is a great exploratory option for those who aren’t sure they’ve got what it takes, it’s absolutely critical only the ones who do have what it takes enroll in my full program.
+While our General Proofreading Lite is a great exploratory option for those who aren’t sure they’ve got what it takes, it’s absolutely critical only the ones who do have what it takes enroll in my full program.

 If you don’t have what it takes, I’ll just be blunt: you’re wasting your money.
 We won’t pass you just to pass you, and you won’t make it in this industry.
 I tell my students if you rush through the course or skip sections and go on to do a horrible job for a client, everyone loses.
 You lose because you’ll lose the client, and you probably won’t get paid.
 The client loses because they just wasted a ton of time on someone who has no business proofreading.
 And even my company, PA, loses because that reporter may be wary of trying another one of my program grads again … all because of you.

 This is serious business, so we take it seriously and teach our students to do the same.

 When your work’s on the line, you want to make sure your work is in safe hands.
 But how do you know whose hands are safe?
 How do you find an excellent proofreader?